curiousML/curiousml.github.io/_projects/early-warning-system.md

 Warning people early only works if you know *where* the risk is going to appear, and for Lyme disease that question is really a question about a tick.
-So a large part of this collaboration went into a survey of how the research community actually predicts tick populations — published in April 2024 in *[The Lancet Regional Health – Americas](https://www.thelancet.com/journals/lanam/article/PIIS2667-193X(24)00033-4/fulltext)* with Bouchra Nasri's group at Université de Montréal and colleagues across the Mathematics for Public Health network.
+So a large part of this collaboration went into a survey of how the research community actually predicts tick populations, published in April 2024 in *[The Lancet Regional Health – Americas](https://www.thelancet.com/journals/lanam/article/PIIS2667-193X(24)00033-4/fulltext)* with Bouchra Nasri's group at Université de Montréal and colleagues across the Mathematics for Public Health network.

 **The short version, in plain terms.**

-*Ixodes scapularis* — the blacklegged or deer tick — is the animal that carries Lyme disease across most of North America.
+*Ixodes scapularis*, the blacklegged or deer tick, is the animal that carries Lyme disease across most of North America.
 It takes two to three years to go from larva to nymph to adult, it needs a mouse or a deer at each stage, and it only survives where the temperature and the humidity suit it.
 Warming winters are